AntCPLab/OpenCoral/README.md

 data for the online phase because they can only generate either multiplication triples or bits.

-HOSTS must contain the hostnames or IPs of the players, see HOSTS.example for an example.

-Then, MASCOT can be run as follows:
+MASCOT can be run as follows:

 `host1:$ ./ot-offline.x -p 0 -c`